tommzn/hob-timetracker/README.md

 ### S3 Publisher
 This publisher uploads a generated report output to a S3 bucket.

+### File Publisher
+Simply writes a report to a given local file.

 ## Calendar
 A calendar uses an external service to fetch public holidays.